Kibwezi

 Kibwezi is a town in Makueni County, Kenya.

-Kibwezi town is the headquarters of Kibwezi division, one of 15 administrative divisions in Makueni County.
-The division has a population of 80,236, of whom 4,695 are classified urban.
+Kibwezi town is the headquarters of Kibwezi division, one of 15 administrative divisions in Makueni County.The division has a population of 197,000 people, based on the 2019 Kenya Population and Housing Census, the population of Kibwezi Sub-county (formerly part of the district structure).
+Based on available data:

+Population by Sex: 98,477 males and 98,517 females.

+Population Density: 62.79 people per km².

+Kibwezi Town Population: 8,143 (2019 Census).

+Kibwezi West Constituency: Estimated population of 165,925.

+The area is located within Makueni County and is primarily inhabited by the Akamba people.
 The division has four locations: Kikumbulyu, Kinyambu, Masongaleni and Utithi.
 Kibwezi town is located within Kikumbulyu location.

 Kibwezi is also named for Kibwezi Constituency, the local electoral constituency.
 Kibwezi town does not seat a local authority but is part of Makueni County.